Zulko/eagle.js/README.md

 ## Extensions

-Starting from 0.5.0 we introduction extensions to eagle.js.
+Starting from 0.5 we introduced extensions to eagle.js.
 It includes two categories, namely widgets and plugins:
-1. Widgets are Vue components that can be directly used in a slide.
+1. Widgets are Vue components that can be directly used in a `slide`.
-2. Plugins are used in slideshow to enhance slide globally.
+2. Plugins are used in `slideshow` to enhance `slide` globally.

 Both widgets and plugins have the same interface to use, just like how Vue uses plugins, for example: